iarvanitis69/phd_preprocessing/README.md

 preprocessing pipeline remains robust when restarting or resuming execution and AIC failures can be reviewed later for diagnostic or quality-control purposes.

+### cutting_signals.py

+#### find_cutting_info()
+Using the Find Cutting Info function, we identify all NZE signals that fall into three distinct categories:

+ - Fixed Peak Segment
+ - Variant Peak Segment
+ - Clean Event Signal

+More specifically, in order to determine the signals included in each category, the function evaluates the following
+criteria:

+1) SNR threshold: Only stations with a minimum_station_snr value above the user-defined threshold are selected.
+2) Peak segment duration: Stations whose peak_segment_duration_HHZ_time is below the specified limit are included in both the Fixed and Variant categories.
+3) Clean-event duration: Stations whose clean_event_duration_HHZ_time exceeds the required minimum duration are additionally included in the Clean Event category (and therefore in the Fixed category as well).
+4) Depth filtering: Events whose depth_km lies outside the specified depth range are excluded entirely.

+This categorization allows the user to clearly separate the stations into fixed-length peak windows, variable-length peak windows, and complete event windows, ensuring a consistent preprocessing pipeline for subsequent steps such as Green’s function estimation or machine-learning-based signal analysis.

-### Create cutted signal files
+#### Create cutted signal files
-Using the function create_cutted_signal_files, we start from the original file with the extension _demeanDetrend_IC_BPF.mseed and generate three new files:
+Using the function create_cutted_signal_files(), we start from the original file with the extension _demeanDetrend_IC_BPF.mseed and generate three new files:

  - _demeanDetrend_IC_BPF_PSfixed.mseed